romxz/romxz.github.io/README.md

 https://www.coursera.org/learn/html-css-javascript - an online course that teaches the basics of HTML/CSS and Javascript.

+####General Web Development

+https://www.coursera.org/specializations/full-stack - a comprehensive online specialization consisting of 6 courses (5 of which can be obtained for free without the assignments).
+Covers HTML/CSS/JS, and moves into frameworks like AngularJS and running JS scripts using node.js, and finally covers server-side development using the express JS module and MongoDB.

 ####Others

+http://www.color-hex.com/ - an online reference for quickly finding HEX colour codes.

+http://stackoverflow.com/ - an online forum where one can publicly answer and ask questions.

+https://www.reddit.com/r/learnprogramming/ - another online forum for asking and answering questions.

 ##Instructions

 1. Upload Arduino code that prints to serial.